ckan/ckan-docker/README.md

 ##### Postgres Dockerfile
 The database container runs Postgres 9.3 and PostGIS 2.1.
 It supports the [datastore](http://docs.ckan.org/en/latest/maintaining/datastore.html) & [ckanext-spatial](https://github.com/ckan/ckanext-spatial)

+##### Data Dockerfile
+The data container is optional but recommended.
+It exposes two volumes to store the Postgres data `($PGDATA)` & CKAN FileStore.
+This means you can recreate / app containers without loosing your data.

 ##### Solr Dockerfile
 The Solr container runs version 4.10.1.
 This can easily be changed by customising SOLR_VERSION in the Dockerfile.